la-catalog/webpage-scraper/README.md

 # scraper-webpage
-A webpage to manually insert on Rabbit queue.
+A webpage to manually interact with scrapers.